aarant/nescient/README.rst

 *nescient, n. (nesh-int) - from Latin 'unknowing', 'hidden'*

-A Python program for packing/unpacking encrypted, salted, and authenticated file containers.
+Store, encrypt and decrypt files to and from encrypted, authenticated containers.

-Nescient provides an easy-to-use, secure, and efficient means of file-level encryption.
+Nescient provides an easy-to-use, secure, and efficient means of file or memory level encryption.

 Several use cases include: